 - Westminster Financial Aid Application for U.S. and Canadian Students

-- Free Application for Federal Student Aid (FAFSA) (submit online) Note to tax-filers: An application will not be processed unless the student’s FAFSA indicates that the tax return was already completed.
+- Free Application for Federal Student Aid (FAFSA submit online).
+Note to tax-filers: An application will not be processed unless the student’s FAFSA indicates that the tax return was completed and filed.

 - Non-tax filers: complete the Non-Tax Filer Worksheet.

-Students borrowing through Westminster for the first-time must also submit online (available through www.studentloans.gov) the following:
+Students borrowing through Westminster for the first time must also submit the following online (available through www.studentloans.gov):

-- Master Promissory Note for Direct Unsubsidized and Unsubsidized Loans or Master Promissory Note for Graduate PLUS loans
+- Master Promissory Note (MPN) for Direct Unsubsidized Loans or Master Promissory Note for Graduate PLUS loans

 - Loan Entrance Counseling for graduate students